lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Below, we display a short summary of the data.
-The data contains 5032 proteins/features common across the 2 biological replicates for the respective 2 x 10-plex reporter tags (20 columns/samples), along with associated feature meta-data such as protein markers, protein description, number of quantified peptides etc (see below).
+The data contains 5032 proteins/features common across the 2 biological replicates for the respective 2 x 10-plex reporter tags (20 columns or samples), along with associated feature meta-data such as protein markers, protein description, number of quantified peptides etc (see below).